Shuvo091/TimeLogger/README.md

 This project was created to help me build and sustain a disciplined upskilling habit.
 I wanted:
 - A simple way to commit weekly study plans (topic + percent) and measure what actually happened.
 - Clear metrics to spot where I under-invest or over-invest time.
-- An artifact that demonstrates architecting a small SaaS-style app with Clean Architecture, EF Core, logging and analytics — useful in interviews and to track my own progress.
+- An artifact that demonstrates architecting a small SaaS-style app with Clean Architecture, EF Core, logging and analytics ï¿½ useful in interviews and to track my own progress.

 ---